Benefits of High bright Outdoor LCD Displays

 - They will deposit dirt and other contaminants inside the equipment.
 When coupled with moisture, these contaminants will be the death of the electronics.
 The dust and dirt will absorb moisture and provide a foundation for more and more dust and dirt to build up inside the equipment.
 The combination leads to short circuits, overheating and corrosion failures.

-- There is potential for ants to be shocked.
+- They will be electrocuted.
 If you are thinking “good, the little rascals are dead” think again.
-Vandermeer et al (2002) suggests that when they are shocked they can emit a pheromone which attracts more ants.
-This can quickly snowball into electrical failure.
+Shocked ants emit a pheromone that attracts more ants.
+Vandermeer et al (2002).
+Becuase of this, shocked ants can quickly snowball into electrical failure.

 It is easy to protect the electronics inside your home from these tiny invaders, but it is much more difficult in outdoor environments.
-New research from Stanford suggest that ant invasions are determined by weather and the use of pesticides is futile.
-The easiest and most effective method of protection is simply denying the insects entrance to the electronics housing by means of a sealed metal or plastic enclosure.
+For example, new research from Stanford suggest that ant invasions are determined by weather and the use of pesticides is futile.
+Therefore, the easiest and most effective method of protection is simply denying the insects entrance to the electronics housing by means of a sealed metal or plastic enclosure.

 - SWMS – Safe Work Integrated Method Statement